 Contributions into a HSA account are automatic and many employers will match employee contributions up to a certain amount.
 This, too, increases your income.

 Many employers that offer the two employer sponsored accounts mentioned above also offer automatic annual increases for those accounts.
 This lets you set pre-determined annual increases.
 Many employees receive annual cost of living adjustments and/or merit increases.
 This feature lets your contributions keep up with your wages and lets you control your standard of living.
 For example you can increase your contribution by 1 percent every June, or by whatever amount you choose.
 We suggest you schedule this for around the time you have your annual review, which will help you not see the increase in your paycheck, but in your retirement account.

 Open an account at a bank, credit union or online brokerage firm with no features other than the ability to invest in a money market mutual fund.
 Don’t sign up for a debit or credit card that’s tied to the account, decline bill pay and EFT capability.
 This money should be hard to access.
 Set up direct deposit from your employer or one-way EFTs into this account from another bank account to make regular contributions.
 Contribute enough until you have three to six months worth of living expenses in this account.
 This will protect you in case anything unexpected should happen.

 10. Open a UTMA/UGMA and/or 529 Plan

 American families aren’t saving for their kid’s post-secondary education.
 Open a 529 Plan for your children to financially prepare them for the high cost of a post-secondary education.
-Read more about 529 Plans here and for more information about financial preparation for post-secondary education buy the #MoneyConscious Student.
+For more information about financial preparation for post-secondary education buy the #MoneyConscious Student.